jbeejones/okidoki-website/docs/markdown-examples.md

 ## Global Variables

-Use variables defined in your `okidoki.yaml` configuration file to inject dynamic content into your markdown documentation.
+Use variables defined in your `okidoki.yaml` configuration file, or in the markdown heading, to inject dynamic content into your markdown documentation.
 This powerful feature allows you to:

 - Maintain consistent values across all documentation
 - Update information in one place